jao24-del/Calculadora/README.md

 # Calculadora
-A calculator made by me and my friend Raphael C. https://github.com/E-RAPHA
+A calculator made by me and my friend Raphael B. https://github.com/E-RAPHA